SMA's 3rd Annual Physicians-in-Training Leadership Conference

 - All presenting authors are required to register and pay the appropriate registration fee, and are responsible for travel and hotel expenses.
 SMA does not have funds available to assist with these expenses.
 Please do not submit if you are unable to attend.

-- Notification of acceptance will be emailed mid-February and at that time, please visit the website to register for the meeting and book your hotel accommodations.
+- Please visit the websites listed to register for the meeting and book your hotel accommodations.

 - Scheduled abstract sessions will not be changed to accommodate travel schedules.